scarletquasar/TypeSanitizer.TS/README.md

 <center>
 <p align="center">
-TypeSanitizer is a library created to sanitize data based on a template object called <b>ConstraintGroup</b>.
+TypeSanitizer.ts is a TypeScript library created to sanitize data based on a template object called <b>ConstraintGroup</b>.
-Note: TypeSanitizer is currently in trial version (1.0.0), this means it has only basic functionality and may have potential issues.
+Note: TypeSanitizer is currently in tests version (1.0.0), this means it has only basic functionality and may have possible issues.
 </p>
 </center>